fduran/linuxworldcup/README.md

 - There's a deadline before the competition starts (see Timeline section below) to change your timezone.
 Participants must be in their declared timezone and use the corresponding competition times for it.

 - Please do not delete or try to delete your shell command history.
 Command history is not private information and may be publicly disclosed.

+- Competitors can use any information at their disposal, including AI tools like ChatGPT and similar, as long as it is individual work (other people helping is not allowed).

 ### Difference with SadServers